JordanViknar/JordanViknar/README.md

 Hi, I'm JordanViknar.
-So yeah, I used to many funny YouTube videos, and now I'm doing scripts essentially for Roblox.

 Much of the stuff I've done isn't hosted on GitHub, but eh, I'll try to put more of it here I suppose.